johnallen23/PetCare/README.md

 **Background of PetCare App 1.0:**

-PetCare is a revolutionary mobile application designed to streamline the process of scheduling pet care services for pet owners and veterinary doctors alike.
+PetCare is a mobile application designed to streamline the process of scheduling pet care services for pet owners and veterinary doctors alike.
 The app was conceived as a project for the Mobile Development subject, and it has quickly become an indispensable tool for pet owners and vets to manage pet care appointments efficiently.

 1. Convenience for Pet Owners:
 PetCare aims to provide pet owners with the ultimate convenience in scheduling pet care services.
 Through the app's user-friendly interface, pet owners can easily access their accounts and send schedule requests for various services for their beloved pets.
 Whether it's a routine check-up, vaccination, grooming, or any other pet-related service, PetCare allows pet owners to book appointments at their preferred time and location.